Underappreciated Muscle Truck: 1998 Dodge Dakota R/T – Sold?

 November 14, 2022 Update – We just confirmed the seller replaced their expiring Craigslist ad with a fresh listing.
 The pictures, description, and asking price all remain the same.

 Did you ever notice that the collector car segment gets overly carried away with the typical sports or luxury models?
-One segment that gets overlooked time and again is that of the muscle truck.
+One segment that gets overlooked repeatedly is that of the muscle truck.
 These were typically two-wheel-drive models given a little cosmetic dress-up with a honker of engine swapped and sold in limited numbers.
 These days, most of them have been used and abused to the point that a decent one is as rare as any other European hot rod.
-Find this 1998 Dodge Dakota R/T here on Craigslist in Ronkonkoma, NY (Long Island) for $6,500.
+We found this 1998 Dodge Dakota R/T on Craigslist in October 2022 in Ronkonkoma, NY (Long Island), for $6,500.
 Comparing that price against the Classic.com model guide shows that the seller is asking for reasonable money, given that the average sale price is over $13,000.

 When the early 90s rolled around, the performance car industry was in full bloom.
 The list goes on and on, the Supra, NSX, 3000GT, 911, Esprit, and ZR-1.
 With the advent of the “rad”-era vehicle movement, the popularity of those models is even more apparent.
 That same time in automotive history saw battlegrounds being staked for the performance truck market, with the GMC Syclone / Typhoon, Ford F-150 Lightning, and Chevrolet SS signaling that they weren’t going down without a fight to establish dominance in this small but densely packed market of muscle trucks.
 Today, each of those models is considered a collector’s item, and while you can buy a beater for short money, almost any vehicle worth owning will set you back a decent amount.